Chair

 Ferdous Ara Begum is the member of the Board of Trustees of HelpAge International and a former member of the UN Convention on the Elimination of All Forms of Discrimination Against Women (2007-2010).
 She is a gender and ageing issues specialist.

-As a former civil servant, she was the first woman to lead Bangladesh Television as Director General, and the first female Commissioner of Taxes in Bangladesh.
-She has served as a board member of the Nobel Peace Prize-winning Grameen Bank for six years.
+As a former civil servant, she was the first woman to lead Bangladesh Television as Director General, and also the first female Commissioner of Taxes in Bangladesh.
+She served as a board member of the Nobel Peace Prize-winning Grameen Bank for six years.

 In her 32 years of continuous public service, she has been active in educating and creating public awareness on the importance of women’s rights and actively influenced women’s financial independence.